UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/continuous-integration.md

 - **Download the files from a remote server.** In this approach, the packaged plugin files are uploaded to a remote server or artifact management system and then downloaded as needed when building projects that consume them.
 This approach is extremely flexible because each plugin can be consumed by any number of projects, but requires additional infrastructure for storing and serving the files.

-- **Bake the files into a container image.** In this approach, the packaged plugin files are incorporated into the container image that will be used as the build environment for a project.
+- **Bake the files into a development container image.** In this approach, the packaged plugin files are incorporated into the container image that will be used as the build environment for a project.
 This approach is somewhat inflexible and can result in a large number of container images when you are building multiple projects depending on multiple plugins, but is suitable for simple projects and requires no additional infrastructure.

 ## Related media